farukaydogan/Gender-Detection-On-Realtime-Voice/README.md

 ### Installation

-1. Clone the repository: git clone [Git Repo URL](https://github.com/farukaydogan/Gender-Detection-On-Realtime-Voice)
+1. Clone the repository: git clone https://github.com/farukaydogan/Gender-Detection-On-Realtime-Voice
-2. Navigate to the repository: cd repository
+2. Navigate to the repository: cd Gender-Detection-On-Realtime-Voice

 3. Open MATLAB and run the main file.